 A reasonable allocation of the Offering Price between the Offered Share and the Warrant will be required to determine the cost of each to the Holder for purposes of the Tax Act.
-The Company has advised its counsel that, of the US\$[•] Offering Price, the Company intends to allocate US\$[•] to the Offered Share and US\$[•] to the Warrant.
+The Company has advised its counsel that, of the US\$5.75 Offering Price, the Company intends to allocate US\$4.10 to the Offered Share and US\$1.65 to one-half of one Warrant.
 Although the Company believes that such allocation is reasonable, it is not binding on the CRA or any Holder and the CRA may not agree with such allocation.
 Counsel expresses no opinion with respect to such allocation.